ElangoSubramani/Waitlist-Application/README.md

 The API should now be running locally.
 By default, Flask applications run on localhost (127.0.0.1) and port 5000.

+## record.log will start recording the log as soon as API starts which help us to monitor our API calls.

+### The log file will be directly uploaded to AWS S3 using boto3 (For that We have to create a new IAM user with full access to the S3 service)

 ### Testing APIs with Postman

-1. Open Postman on your local machine.
+1. Open theh Postman on your local machine.

 1. Use Postman to make HTTP requests to your locally running API.

 #### To test a specific endpoint, follow these steps:

-1. Open Postman and create a new request.
+1. Open the Postman and create a new request.

 2. In the request type dropdown, select the appropriate HTTP method (e.g., GET, POST, PUT, DELETE) that corresponds to the API endpoint you want to test.